 Any time we scoff at the idea of motion controls as a system gimmick, Nintendo turns back around and surprises with incredible games that use the feature.
 The Nintendo Switch already has a packed library of games that bring out the power of motion controls.
 For some games, motion enhances the experience or makes systems more accurate or interesting.
 For others, they add an entirely new layer of gameplay or fun.
 And all of this is possible only because, largely, Nintendo's Joy-Con motion controls work really, really well.

-If you've avoided motion controls on the Switch thus far, try diving into one of these incredible games and trying them out.
+If you've avoided motion controls on the Switch thus far, try diving into one of our pick for best Nintendo Switch games for motion control and trying them out.
 Trust me, you won't want to go back.

 Super Mario Odyssey

 You can jump up, Superstar, or you can jump with Cappy using motion controls.
 I'm not normally a huge fan of motion controls, but Super Mario Odyssey sold me on the idea the minute I realized I had to use them in order to execute all of Cappy's attacks.
 And holy moly, they're fun!

 I chalk this up to how accurate the Joy-Cons are in tracking the kind of moves I want to do.
 Motion controls in Super Mario Odyssey are used to control your Cappy tosses, allowing you to target enemies, toss him in a circle, out in front for a jump, or up or down depending on how you move the Joy-Cons.
 And with few exceptions, they work!
 Using the motion controls frees up your hands to use other buttons with ease, allowing you to execute some of the crazy jump moves needed to get those elusive Power Moons.
 For added fun, hand off a Joy-Con to a younger sibling or child and let them control Cappy with motions while you run as Mario.

 Mario Kart 8 Deluxe